conan-io/docs/reference/tools.rst

 The environment variables will be overridden if the value is a string, while it will be prepended if the value is a list.
-Additionally, if value is ``None``, the given environment variable is unset (In the previous example, ``CPPFLAGS`` environment variable will be unset).
+Additionally, if value is ``None``, the given environment variable is unset (In the previous example, ``CPPFLAGS`` environment variable will be unset), and in case variable wasn't set prior to the invocation, it has no effect on the given variable (``CPPFLAGS``).
 When the context manager block ends, the environment variables will recover their previous state.

 Parameters:
     - **env_vars** (Required): Dictionary object with environment variable name and its value.